Archaeologists Discover Two Skeletons Still Wearing Elaborate Jewelry In The Ancient Roman City Of Viminacium

-Near Kostolac, Serbia at the site of what was once the ancient Roman city of Viminacium, archaeologists have discovered two skeletons inside of a sarcophagus that were still wearing the same elaborate jewelry they had on when they died.
+Near Kostolac, Serbia, at the site of what was once the ancient Roman city of Viminacium, archaeologists have discovered two skeletons inside of a sarcophagus that were still wearing the same elaborate jewelry they had on when they died.

 Reuters report that the man who was buried would have been quite tall and middle-aged, while the female companion that he was buried beside was young and thin.
 Three elegant perfume bottles fashioned out of glass were scattered around the couple, while the remains of a silver belt buckle and a pair of Roman shoes were found near the man.